safeledger logo

 Beyond licensing, businesses must adhere to various operational standards:

-• Health and Safety: Violations of health and safety regulations can attract fines ranging from AED 3,000 for minor infractions to AED 10,000 for major ones.
+• Health & Safety Compliance: Violations can result in fines ranging from AED 3,000 for minor breaches to AED 10,000 for major infractions.

-• Corporate Tax: A newer requirement is that businesses must register for corporate tax with the Federal Tax Authority (FTA) within three months of obtaining their trade license.
+• Corporate Tax: Businesses must register with the Federal Tax Authority (FTA) within three months of trade license issuance.

 Non-compliance can lead to a cascade of negative effects, including fines, operational halts, reputational damage, and, in severe cases, exclusion from the market.
 Entrepreneurs must proactively understand and adhere to all relevant compliance requirements.